awsdocs/aws-control-tower-guide/doc_source/elective-guardrails.md

           - !Ref MaximumExecutionFrequency
 ```

-## Disallow Console Access to IAM Users Without MFA<a name="disallow-console-access-mfa"></a>
+## Detect Whether MFA is Enabled for AWS IAM Users of the AWS Console<a name="disallow-console-access-mfa"></a>

-Protects your account by requiring MFA for all IAM users in the console\.
-MFA adds an extra authentication code on top of a username and password\.
+Protects your account by requiring MFA for all AWS IAM users in the console\.
+MFA reduces vulnerability risks from weak authentication by requiring an additional authentication code after the user name and password are successful\.
 This guardrail detects whether MFA is enabled\.
 This guardrail does not change the status of the account\.
 This is a detective guardrail with elective guidance\.
 By default, this guardrail is not enabled\.

 The artifact for this guardrail is the following AWS Config rule\.